 4. Give Access as Needed

 Smaller businesses everywhere typically require employees to wear several hats and take on different roles.
 Some employees need too many contact lists, market analyses, and other business information.
-It's important to give access to employees as needed, not to have open access for anyone to check out, keeping any attacks at bay.
+It's important to give access to employees as needed to avoid having open access for anyone to check out, keeping any attacks at bay.

 5. Little to No Training to Identify Phishing Attacks